ruricolist/serapeum/reference.md

 ### `(string-upcase-initials string)`

 Return STRING with the first letter of each word capitalized.
-This differs from CAPITALIZE in that the other characters in each word are not changed.
+This differs from STRING-CAPITALIZE in that the other characters in each word are not changed.

-     (capitalize "an ACRONYM") -> "An Acronym")
+     (string-capitalize "an ACRONYM") -> "An Acronym")
      (string-upcase-initials "an ACRONYM") -> "An ACRONYM")

 From Emacs Lisp (where it is simply `upcase-initials`).